 - you can view all TPOs at the Contact Centre on the ground floor of the Council Offices.
 We recommend that you give a few days advance notice for this information

-Finding Out Whether a Tree has a Tree Preservation Order or is Within a Conservation Area
+Finding out if a tree has a Tree Preservation Order or is within a conservation area

 Who is responsible for maintaining a tree with a Tree Preservation Order?

 The owner of the tree is responsible for:

 - the tree’s condition

 - any damage that the tree may cause

 You must get permission from us before carrying out any work, unless you are removing dead wood or carrying out work exempted under section 198(6) of the Town and Country Planning Act.

 If you own a tree, we suggest that you always seek a qualified professional tree surgeon or arborist to recommend and undertake any work needed.